High School Acquaintances

 - Card-Carrying Villain: By the later seasons he's been completely corrupted, to the point where he gladly dresses like a terrorist and blinds the Gang in a fight in the name of destroying America.

 - Character Development: While he's definitely become much, much worse after spending so much time with the Gang, he at least seems to have finally gotten over Dee.
 He's also steadily Stopped Caring about his quality of life, causing him to go from viewing the Gang as his hated enemies to his only friends and generally acting much more zen than in the past.
+Combined with the mounting amounts of Body Horror he experiences across his appearances, and he's become almost unrecognizable from the character that he started out as.

 - The Chew Toy: Every season, he suffers from progressively worse injuries, from getting the side of his his throat slashed, to getting shot, to getting half his face burned off.